From Rookie to Pro: Social Engineering LLMs for Automated Vulnerability Exploitation in Enterprise Software: Results

 \textbf{Study results.} Table \ref{tab:human-evaluation} summarizes the results.
 Notably, all participants successfully generated functional exploits, confirming that LLM assistance can enable non-experts to compromise real systems.
 We observe that the complexity of the CVE and authentication requirements influenced interaction cost and impact, consistent with trends observed in automated experiments.
-We make the following findings: \\

-\textit{Rookie 1 (CVE-2023-48050, unauthenticated).} Achieved a complete database dump after five queries, starting from the RSA prompt and iteratively refining scripts based on execution feedback.\\
+We make the following findings: \\ \textit{Rookie 1 (CVE-2023-48050, unauthenticated).} Achieved a complete database dump after five queries, starting from the RSA prompt and iteratively refining scripts based on execution feedback.\\ \textit{Rookies 2 and 4 (CVE-2023-48050, unauthenticated).} Required four and three queries, respectively, to extract user login details and database structure, demonstrating successful unauthorized data access.\\ \textit{Rookies 3 and 5 (CVE-2024-36259, authenticated).} These scenarios involved a different CVE requiring both the target URL and a low-privilege account.
+The exploits succeeded after nine and five queries, respectively, escalating privileges and retrieving full user lists; Rookie 3 also retrieved database configurations and private data.
+This highlights that while more complex CVEs demand additional iterations, they remain feasible for non-experts.\\